OpenBfS/UncertRadio/paper/paper.md

 There are two main analytical approaches used within the software:

-- Procedures without linear unfolding: The basic evaluation model is linear in the net count rate.
+- Direcly analyseable procedures: The basic evaluation model is linear in the net count rate.
   Thus, the output value can be calculated directly [@kanisch2016a].

 - Procedures utilizing linear unfolding methods: The model additionally includes linear least squares procedures